Directional Strategy & Activity-Direction Matrix — Pancha Pakshi Shastra Part 10

 - Main entrance: If it faces your bird's Ruling direction, it's an excellent omen

-- Kitchen: Ideally in the South-East (Agni corner) — naturally aligns with Vulture's Eating direction
+- Kitchen: Ideally in the South-East (Agni corner) — naturally aligns with Vulture's home direction (East)

 - Study room: Face your bird's Eating direction when studying